 Between the smallest number and largest number is every possible second and every possible part (infinitesimals) of every second.
 It is all encapsulated, numbered, and accounted; and, simple boundaries and the largest-possible scale are established.

-2. Geometries to grasp symmetries, relations, and space
+2. With geometries we grasp symmetries, relations, and space.

 Shapes define the look-and-feel of the first instant.
 Lemaître intuited a primordial atom.
 Within our emerging theory, it is an infinitesimal primordial sphere defined by dimensionless constants starting with pi (π).
 Pi reaches beyond the finite and provides our first look at the nature of the infinite.
 Pi, a key dynamic ratio, is never-ending and never-repeating, always the same and always changing.
 Everybody knows pi yet it seems that very few know it well.

 Geometries work.
 In 2011 in our high school geometry classes, we chased tetrahedrons and octahedrons, going within, smaller and smaller.
 From our classroom model to the Planck length there were just 112 base-2 steps by dividing the edges by 2 and connecting the new vertices until we were about the size of the Planck’s length.

 Of course, when we multiplied the Planck Length by 2, there were 112 steps back up into the classroom and just 90 more steps to the edges of the universe.
 We were more than flummoxed; it was all too simple.